apiato/documentation/docs/main-components/transformers.md

 ### Relationships (include) {#relationships-include}

-Loading relationships with the Transformer (calling other Transformers):
+Loading relationships in Transformer (calling other Transformers):

 This can be done in 2 ways:

-1. By the User, he can specify what to relations to return in the response.
+1. By the User, he can specify what relations to return in response.

 2. By the Developer, define what relations to include at run time.

 #### From Front-end {#from-front-end}

-You can request data with their relationships directly from the API call using `include=tags,user`.
-But first the Transformer need to have the `availableIncludes` defined with their functions like this:
+You can request data with their relationships directly from the API call using `include=tags,user` but first the Transformer need to have the `availableIncludes` defined with their functions like this:

 ```php
 <?php